-The earliest reason you may bleed during a pregnancy is implantation bleeding, which occurs when a fertilized egg attaches to the uterine lining, per the American Pregnancy Association.
+The earliest reason you may bleed during a pregnancy is implantation bleeding, which occurs when a fertilized egg attaches to the uterine lining, per What to Expect.
 It happens six to 12 days after fertilization, and the bleeding is typically light.
 In fact, people often mistake implantation bleeding as a normal period, according to Mayo Clinic, which might lead to an incorrect prediction of your due date.

 Implantation bleeding is an example of what Dr. Karkowsky calls 'benign' bleeding: "It usually doesn't mean anything terrible is going on!"
 But she adds that "any time you have new vaginal bleeding in pregnancy, it's always worth getting evaluated by a provider who is comfortable with women's health and early pregnancy care."
 So make an appointment with your doctor just to be sure.

 Another common reason for bleeding during the first trimester is a pap smear.
 Even non-pregnant women may experience bleeding after a pap smear, but the possibility increases when you're pregnant because "your cervix develops additional blood vessels during pregnancy," according to Healthline.
 It's nothing to worry about, and it will likely stop on its own after a few hours.
 "Most of the time, this bleeding is light and not worrisome; but any new vaginal bleeding should be evaluated," says Karkowsky.
 And since you'll be at the doctor anyway if you're getting a pelvic exam, they can make sure you're all good.